F28WP-Dubai-WP208/WP-Coursework/README.md

 we will be using justinmind for the mockup of our game

-Meeting at 3pm: Team discussed mockups and division of tasks JustInMind being used for prototyping
+Friday: Meeting at 3pm: Team discussed mockups and division of tasks JustInMind being used for prototyping

+Sunday: Meeting at 5pm: Team discusiion about on their of progress mockup done changed from JustInMind to Balsamiq for exporting found a maze game however faced some problems with some of the levels html created and ready

+Tuesday: Meeting at 11:30: progress discussed
+Found another maze game
+modified it to suit our Streetscape